aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

 Take note of the `IAM_ROLE_ARN_FOR_IRSA` value printed in the previous step.
 You will pass this value to the Kubernetes service account used by the ACK service controller.

-For more information on authorization and access for ACK service controllers, including detailes regarding recommended IAM policies, see [Configure Permissions][configure-permissions].
+For more information on authorization and access for ACK service controllers, including details regarding recommended IAM policies, see [Configure Permissions][configure-permissions].

 ### Install the SageMaker ACK service controller

-Make the SageMaker Helm chart available on the `Deployment` host with the following commands:
+Get the SageMaker Helm chart and make it available on the `Deployment` host with the following commands:

 ```bash
 export HELM_EXPERIMENTAL_OCI=1